davidfrantz/force/docs/source/howto/sentinel2-l1c.rst

 ----------
 Overview**
-ESA provides an application programming interface (API) for data query and automatic download (see [here](https://scihub.copernicus.eu/twiki/do/view/SciHubUserGuide/BatchScripting?redirectedfrom=SciHubUserGuide.8BatchScripting)).
+ESA provides an application programming interface (API) for data query and automatic download (see `here <https://scihub.copernicus.eu/twiki/do/view/SciHubUserGuide/BatchScripting?redirectedfrom=SciHubUserGuide.8BatchScripting>`_).
-Based on some user-defined parameters (coordinates etc.) **FORCE L1AS** pulls a metadata report from the Copernicus API Hub.
+Based on some user-defined parameters (coordinates etc.) FORCE L1AS pulls a metadata report from the Copernicus API Hub.
 Each hit is compared
 with the local data holdings you already downloaded.
 If a new file is sitting on ESA's end, the missing image is downloaded.